Why open source is becoming a strategic imperative for federal agencies

 - “provided us with the freedom to innovate, experiment, and refine our strategies.”

-Federal agencies that have leveraged open-source development see significant improvements in efficiency and service delivery.
+Agencies that have adopted open source development report improvements in efficiency, adaptability, and service delivery.
 The Centers for Medicare and Medicaid Services (CMS) is one example.

 Case study: CMS’ iQIES modernization